-The plaintiff, a 52 year-old, United States Postal Service letter carrier, visited the defendant’s 25 room home, located on High Street in Dedham, Massachusetts, to deliver mail.
+Our Boston premises liability lawyers handled a case where the plaintiff, a 52-year-old, United States Postal Service letter carrier, visited the defendant’s 25 room home, located on High Street in Dedham, Massachusetts, to deliver mail.
 As the plaintiff attempted to open the large wood and glass storm door which protected the main entry door and mail slot, the door suddenly separated from the door frame and fell backward toward the plaintiff.
-As the 80 pound door fell, the plaintiff attempted to deflect the door away from his body, and suffered a herniation of his L4-5 disc.
+As the 80-pound door fell, the plaintiff attempted to deflect the door away from his body and suffered a herniation of his L4-5 disc.

 Through discovery, the plaintiff learned that just prior to the plaintiff’s arrival at the defendant’s home, a handyman had been engaged in the process of installing the storm door, as he had many times in prior years, in anticipation of winter.
 The handyman had determined that the existing wood screws were too short to adequately support the heavy storm door and left the door, partially secured, to locate longer wood screws.
 It was during the handyman’s absence that the plaintiff visited the plaintiff’s home and attempted to open the partially secured front door.